esl/MongooseIM/doc/authentication-backends/External-authentication-module.md

 ## Overview

-This backend delegates authentication to an external script.
+This backend delegates the authentication to an external script.

-Requires SASL PLAIN method.
+Requires the SASL PLAIN method.

 ## Script API specification

-All "commands" sent from Erlang VM to the script are prefixed with 2-byte length, MSB first.
+All "commands" sent from Erlang VM to the script are prefixed with a 2-byte unsigned integer (command length), MSB first.
-It is expected from a script to return responses in the same format.
+The script is expected to return responses in the same format.

 Currently only 2 response packets are supported: